-Christel House International, Inc. (CHI) and Affiliates (collectively known as "Christel House") is a not-for-profit organization (501(c)(3)) whose principal activity is to support educational efforts, primarily through grant-making.
-CHI was established in 1998 and developed learning centers in India, Mexico, South Africa, Jamaica and the United States and currently serves over 6,600 children worldwide.
+Christel House International, Inc. (CHI) is an Indiana nonprofit corporation described for U.S. federal tax purposes in I.R.C.
+Section 501(c)(3).
+CHI and its Affiliates (collectively known as "Christel House") are primarily engaged in educational efforts, with CHI's principal activity being to support the activities of the Affiliates, primarily through grant-making.
+CHI was established in 1998.
+Christel House developed schools in India, Mexico, South Africa, Jamaica and the United States and currently serves over 6,300 children worldwide.
 The mission of Christel House is to give impoverished children the tools and training to become self-sufficient, contributing members of society.

-Christel House operates nonresidential learning centers for underserved children and provides a holistic approach to child development.
-The children are enrolled at Christel House learning centers in a formal, structured educational curriculum taught by qualified instructors.
+Christel House operates nonresidential schools for underserved children and provides a holistic approach to child development.
+The children are enrolled at Christel House schools in a formal, structured educational curriculum taught by qualified instructors.
 The curriculum is designed for mastery of skills in reading, writing and math.
 The curriculum supplements this core knowledge with classes in English, technology, character and leadership development, life skills, career planning, arts and culture.
 Medical needs affecting a child's ability to learn are identified and intervention programs implemented.
 Outcomes and progress of all programs are monitored for success, with the ultimate goal for each child to become a self-sufficient, productive member of society.
 Christel House also operates its European fundraising activities through London-based, Christel House Europe.

 Parents, family members and other caregivers are also offered education programs to improve parenting and life skills.
-These programs are designed to reinforce the gains made by the children at Christel House learning centers.
+These programs are designed to reinforce the gains made by the children at Christel House schools.